xrdocs/ncs5500/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 ![55a2-mod.jpg]({{site.baseurl}}/images/55a2-mod.jpg){: .align-center}

 The system is powered by a single Jericho+ and is capable of MACsec on the 16 first ports and on MPAs.
+Note that MACsec is not supported with 1G optics.

 ![ncs55a2-mod-block-diagram.jpg]({{site.baseurl}}/images/ncs55a2-mod-block-diagram.jpg){: .align-center}